MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.19.19 (November 26, 2020)
-- During a transfer there might be a failure that is unrecoverable.
+- During a transfer, there might be a failure that is unrecoverable.
 It means the transfer completely failed and any rerun would not fix it, such as, Storage Quota Exceeded.
-However, when this happens during our 302 processing, the status of this processing take precedence.
+However, when this happens during our 302 processing, the status of this processing takes precedence.
 Unfortunately, this means that the original unrecoverable state is now lost.
 This has been fixed.
 If the transfer failed and it is an unrecoverable state, this state will now be preserved and displayed appropriately to the user.